dnsimple/dnsimple-support/content/articles/account-users.markdown

 ## Removing members from an account

 <div class="section-steps" markdown="1">
-1. If you have an account with multiple members but want to remove one, you should switch to the account, and visit the settings from the menu.
+1. If you want to remove a member from your account, you should switch to the account, and visit the settings from the menu.

     ![Visit settings for selected account](/files/account-switcher.jpg)